Nebraska Hall of Agricultural Achievement Honors Johanns, 11 New Members

 Ben Steffen of Humboldt, a dairy and grain producer, is dedicated to the sustainability of the agriculture industry.
 He served six years on U.S. Sen. Mike Johanns' Ag Advisory Council and in 2013 testified before a Senate ag committee about the impacts of drought and wildfires on agriculture.
 Steffen is president of Nebraska Agriculture Builders and a member of the University of Nebraska President's Advisory Committee.

 Ken Vogel of Lincoln is a retired USDA research geneticist and research leader.
 During his 40-year appointment, he developed 14 perennial grass cultivars to improve pastures.
 Vogel led the release of ‘Liberty' switchgrass, which was developed into an internationally recognized bioenergy crop.
 His research has had a significant impact on U.S. strategic bioenergy plans.
-Vogel also was adjunct professor of agronomy at UNL.
+Vogel also was an adjunct professor of agronomy at UNL.